szabaditibor/arduino-frequency-detector-for-guitars/README.md

 The signal must be amplified so that the Arduino can process it.
 The amplification is done by a non inverting operation amplifier, which amplifies it by 5.54 (Au = (100k/22k) + 1).

 A DC Offset is necessary, because the Arduino's analog pins only work in the range between 0-5V.
-By making a voltage divider with 2 100k ohm resistors we "push" the base voltage to 2.5V, and by doing this we have room for the amplified signal, because the capacitor charges and decharges around this voltage.
+By making a voltage divider with 2 100k ohm resistors we "push" the base voltage to 2.5V, and by doing this we have room for the amplified signal, because the capacitor charges and discharges around this voltage.

 # LCD Wiring